 Summary: In Larimer County, retail sales bottomed out in April 2020 and have been above 2019 levels since June 2020.
 In Weld County, retail sales also bottomed out in April 2020 but were slower to recover.
-Currently, retail sales in both counties are well above 2019 levels and rising, even when adjusted for inflation.
+Currently, retail sales in both counties are well above 2019 levels.

-Source: Colorado Department of Revenue Frequency: monthly, 2-month delay Updated: 2/03/2024
+Source: Colorado Department of Revenue Frequency: monthly, 2-month delay Updated: 6/6/2024